software-students-spring2025/3-python-package-package_proj/README.md

 ## Development Setup
-If you would like to contribute to Quotes, follow these steps:
+If you would like to contribute to quotes, follow these steps:

 ### Prerequisites
 - Python 3.7 or higher